Edited by: Keri Stooksbury

 Find Delta award availability on Delta’s website, where you’ll look at dates showing “Lowest Fare.”
 Next, use those dates found on Delta’s website to search for award availability on Air France or KLM, which is where you’ll book the flight.

-For 30,000-35,000 Flying Club Virgin Points, you can book round-trip economy flights on Delta to the U.K.
+For as few as 30,000 to 35,000 Virgin Points, you can book round-trip economy flights on Delta to the U.K. during standard dates.